atomix/atomix.github.io/atomix/docs/coordination.md

 #### Leader election

-[Leader election](https://en.wikipedia.org/wiki/Leader_election) is a pattern commonly used in distributed systems to coordinate some task or access to a resource among a set of processes.
+[Leader election](https://en.wikipedia.org/wiki/Leader_election) is a pattern commonly used in distributed systems to elect some leader from a set of processes as the primary point of access to some resource.
 Atomix's `DistributedGroup` handles the coordination of a leader and notifies processes when they become the leader.

-Atomix provides support for leader election as a component of membership groups.
 Any member in a group can be elected leader, and indeed a leader is always elected for any group.
 To await the current leader being elected, use the `onElection` method of the `LocalGroupMember`:

 ```java
 atomix.getGroup("group").thenAccept(group -> {